Last night saw the launch of the eight new pieces of art that will adorn Emirates Stadium, giving a fresh look to our home.

 Found A Place Where We Belong

 Found A Place Where We Belong will be the ultimate illustrated crowd scene that represents the importance of the Arsenal family.
-The artwork will bring together 721 supporters who have contributed to the club’s success, given so much to the community and followed us through thick and thin – from Woolwich to Highbury to Emirates Stadium, stalwarts of Meadow Park and away days in between.
+The artwork will bring together over 700 supporters who have contributed to the club’s success, given so much to the community and followed us through thick and thin – from Woolwich to Highbury to Emirates Stadium, stalwarts of Meadow Park and away days in between.
 Bespoke flags and banners, which were handmade in Woolwich, featuring terrace anthems sung throughout the ages will be woven into the artwork.